Pete Tanner

 Besides his parents, Pete was preceded in death by two brothers, Herman and Mike Tanner.

 Visitation will be from 10 a.m. to noon Thursday, Oct.
-3, at the Amick-Burnett Funeral Chapel in Chaffee.
+3, at Amick-Burnett Funeral Chapel in Chaffee.

 Funeral service will be at noon Thursday, Oct.
 3, at the funeral home, with Pastor Ronnie McAtee officiating.
 Interment will follow at the Fairview Cemetery near Pete’s farm.